 My dogs were outside playing, I live out of city limits on a large farm.
 I breed highly expensive dogs and I have my own kennel business.
 My 4 month old puppy was in the ditch playing when a speeding car came through and ran her over without stopping.
 I live on a 1 mile straight stretch so she had...
 Read more »

 First, I'm sorry to hear that about your puppy's fate.
 As to your legal situation, I don't know what you mean by stating that the driver is "trying" to sue you.
 Either a case has been filed (if so, you must defend it) or there has been no lawsuit.
 Check Casenet.
-If you've been sued, you could...Read more »
+If...Read more »

 This is not really addressed well in the law and there is not a definitive answer for you.
 However, please consider that not everyone actively uses social media, the dog may have been stolen and released, or the person may have looked for the dog and given up hope.
 I have met numerous people who...Read more »